International Conference on Artificial Intelligence and Information

 Luciano Floridi is Professor of Philosophy and Ethics of Information at the University of Oxford, where he directs the Digital Ethics Lab (DELab) of the Oxford

 Internet Institute.
-He is also Faculty Fellow of the Alan Turing Institute and Chair of its Data Ethics research Group, and Chairman of the Ethics
+He is also Faculty Fellow of the Alan Turing Institute and Chair of its Data Ethics research Group, and Chairman of the Ethics Advisory Board

 of the European Medical Information Framework.
-He seats on the EU's Ethics Advisory Group on Ethical Dimensionsn of Data
+He seats on the EU's Ethics Advisory Group on Ethical Dimensionsn of Data Protection, on the Royal Society

 and British Academy Working Group on Data Governance, and on Google Advisory Board on “the right to be forgotten”.